er1chu/Ziin/README.md

 ##Changelog

 ###31 Jan - 1 Feb
 1. Had the idea for this project sometime around 10:00pm.
 It is now 4:03 am as I draft this.
+Lost 3 hours due to me being a loser with MVC still.
 I'm going to call it a night.
 2. Added the booklet model with Paperclip.
 Unsure if creating users is even necessary or fitting.
+3. Okay so I didn't end up calling it a night it's 7:41 am right now.
+PDFKit is having some issues.
+Solved with linking actual exec file in application.
+Now problem is I get a TypeError from my controller that I can't seem to mess with.
+I asked a question on stackoverflow.
+Hope these dudes pull a homie move and help me out.

 ##To-do
 1. Front-end design